choonghwanlee/Startup-Feedback-Agent/README.md

 # Startup-Feedback-Agent

-A web search agent that can help you do market research for your startup idea
+A web search agent that can help you do market research for your startup idea.

+You can find the deployed app [here](https://startup-feedback-agent.vercel.app/)

 ## Incorporation of each week's elements: